Transforming Crisis into Benefit

 The exploitation of porous borders by terrorist organizations must be stopped.

 Vetting Technology Solutions

-Our vetting system targets traffickers, terrorists and ex-combatants, and provides data that can lead to the break up of global trafficking operations that utilize legal entry.
+Our vetting system targets traffickers, terrorists and ex-combatants, and provides data that can lead to the break up of global trafficking operations that utilize legal ports of entry.
 With only a small percentage of migrants and travelers being weaponized, this group can still inflict mass casualty attacks on multiple countries.
 This technology will allow authorities to focus vital resources on combatting threat more efficiently while processing large numbers of migrants through customs and border security.

 The U.S. is turning dead aid into smart aid.

 Humanitarian Crisis Causes

 The process of granting asylum to a European country or to the United States only treats a small number of symptoms while continuing to allow the roots of the migration to grow and the numbers of displaced people around the world to increase.
 Conflict and instability in the Middle East, Africa, and among some Asian and Latin American countries only present part of the picture.
 Other contributing factors to global migration are population growth relative to opportunities for education and employment, food and water shortages, aggressive land grabbing, corruption, and lack of development.

 Many migrants have ended up in “slum” cities, but slum cities are also migrating to western countries where amenities cannot be found or produced.
 This means we have to treat the problem at multiple ends including in the stabilizing of war-torn regions and failed states, the development of natural resources and infrastructure in stable areas, and updates to our border and immigration processes to keep up the latest trends in both areas of crime and humanitarian concerns.